looptailG/xsampa-converter/README.md

 If you want to cancel the conversion after you pressed `F8`, you can do so by pressing `Esc`.

-If you need a reminder about the XSampa characters, you can press `F1` to have the script show a pop-up window with the most commonly used characters.
+If you need a reminder about the XSampa characters, you can press `F1` to have the script show a pop-up window with the most commonly used ones.